Who Was Wolfgang Mozart?

 Leopold was a devoted and task-oriented teacher to both his children.
 He made the lessons fun, but also insisted on a strong work ethic and perfection.
 Fortunately, both children excelled well in these areas.
 Recognizing their special talents, Leopold devoted much of his time to their education in music as well as other subjects.
 Wolfgang soon showed signs of excelling beyond his father’s teachings with an early composition at age five and demonstrating outstanding ability on harpsichord and the violin.
 He would soon go on to play the piano, organ and viola.

-In 1762, Wolfgang’s father took Nannerl, now age eleven, and Wolfgang, age six to the court of Bavaria in Munich in what was to become the first of several European "tours."
+In 1762, Mozart’s father took Nannerl, now age eleven, and Wolfgang, age six to the court of Bavaria in Munich in what was to become the first of several European "tours."
 The siblings traveled to the courts of Paris, London, The Hague, and Zurich performing as child prodigies.
-Wolfgang met a number of accomplished musicians and became familiar with their works.
-Particularity important was his meeting with Johann Christian Bach (Johann Sebastian Bach's youngest son) in London who had a strong influence on Wolfgang.
+Mozart met a number of accomplished musicians and became familiar with their works.
+Particularity important was his meeting with Johann Christian Bach (Johann Sebastian Bach's youngest son) in London who had a strong influence on Mozart.
 The trips were long and often arduous, traveling in primitive conditions and waiting for invitations and reimbursements from the nobility.
-Frequently, Wolfgang and other members of his family fell seriously ill and had to limit their performance schedule.
+Frequently, Mozart and other members of his family fell seriously ill and had to limit their performance schedule.

 Budding Young Composer

-In December, 1769, Wolfgang, then age 13, and his father departed from Salzburg for Italy, leaving his mother and sister at home.
+In December 1769, Mozart, then age 13, and his father departed from Salzburg for Italy, leaving his mother and sister at home.
 It seems that by this time Nannerl’s professional music career was over.
 She was nearing marriageable age and according to the custom of the time, she was no longer permitted to show her artistic talent in public.
 The Italian outing was longer than the others (1769-1771) as Leopold wanted to display his son’s abilities as a performer and composer to as many new audiences as possible.
-While in Rome, Wolfgang heard Gregorio Allegri’s Miserere performed once in the Sistine Chapel.
+While in Rome, Mozart heard Gregorio Allegri’s Miserere performed once in the Sistine Chapel.
 He wrote out the entire score from memory, returning only to correct a few minor errors.
-During this time Wolfgang also wrote a new opera, Mitridate, re di Ponto for the court of Milan.
-Other commissions followed and in subsequent trips to Italy, Wolfgang wrote two other operas, Ascanio in Alba (1771) and Lucio Silla (1772).
+During this time Mozart also wrote a new opera, Mitridate, re di Ponto for the court of Milan.
+Other commissions followed and in subsequent trips to Italy, Mozart wrote two other operas, Ascanio in Alba (1771) and Lucio Silla (1772).